Evelyn: I am so very sorry. It was an accident!

 - Happened in the first arc of W.I.T.C.H..

 - Young Justice: Red Inferno does this in an attempt to trap Robin and Artemis as the two heroes flee through the base library in "Homefront".
+They can't just jump out of the way as they're trying to open a Bookcase Passage to escape.

 - Monster Buster Club: It happens in the episode "Comic Book Heroes", with enormous piles of comics toppling each other at the end of the fight against a giant robot clown.